Sub-sampling and other considerations for efficient risk estimation in large portfolios: Numerical Experiments

-First, to illustrate the benefit of uniform random sub-sampling we first consider a large, delta-hedged portfolio comprising \(10^{5}\) options with similar nominal values, i.e., \(\widetilde w_{i} = 1\) for all \( i \).
+To illustrate the benefit of uniform random sub-sampling we first consider large, delta-hedged portfolios comprising options with similar nominal values, i.e., \(\widetilde w_{i} = 1\) for all \( i \).
 The computation method to evaluate each option is chosen to be exact evaluation or exact simulation with probabilities \(30\%\) and \(70\%\), respectively.
 We compare two methods: (a) in the first method we use random sub-sampling with uniform probabilities, i.e., setting \(\tg_{i} = 1\) for all \(i\), (b) and in the second method we do not use any sub-sampling and instead evaluate the full portfolio for every combination of risk scenarios and underlying asset values; making sure that options that can be exactly computed are evaluated only once for every risk scenario.
 Both methods use MLMC with adaptive sampling as discussed in \cref{sec:mlmc-adapt}, with appropriate redefinition of \(X\) and \(Y\), and use all the control variates that were discussed in \cref{sec:nested}.
 When estimating the work of these methods, we simply count the number of times the value of an option or a payoff function are evaluated; the work estimates are shown in \cref{fig:large-portfolio-work-est}.
-We see that for the considered tolerances, using random sub-sampling leads consistently to fewer evaluations.
-Looking at the actual run-time instead in \cref{fig:large-portfolio-runtime}, we see that uniform sub-sampling has an overhead that make its advantage slightly less pronounced for small tolerances.
+For the considered tolerances, using random sub-sampling leads consistently to fewer evaluations and, for a fixed tolerance, the total number of payoff evaluations does not increase as the number of options increase. \cref{fig:large-portfolio-runtime} shows the actual run-time for the numerical tests.
+Uniform, random sub-sampling has an overhead that make its advantage slightly less pronounced for small tolerances or small portfolios.
 To explain these results, recall that evaluating the full portfolio for every combination of risk scenarios and underlying asset values, i.e, not using sub-sampling, imposes a minimum budget which increases the computational complexity for large tolerances.
-On the other hand, for small enough tolerances (or large enough budgets) evaluating the full portfolio for every risk scenario is not as sub-optimal.
-Additionally, random sub-sampling has an additional overhead not accounted for in the work estimate.
-Namely, the cost of sampling the random option index which entails sampling a uniform random variable and a table lookup operation.
-While this additional cost is small in typical cases, especially since we use binary search to perform the table lookup, it is not wholly insignificant compared to the cost of sampling the options in our simple numerical example.
+Nevertheless, for sufficiently small tolerances or portfolios, and sufficiently large budgets, evaluating the full portfolio for every risk scenario does not add a significant computational overhead.
+On the other hand, random sub-sampling has an overhead not accounted for in the work estimate.
+Namely, the cost of sampling the random option index which entails sampling a uniform random variable and a table-lookup operation.
+While this additional cost is small in typical cases, especially since we use binary search to perform the table-lookup, it is not wholly insignificant compared to the cost of sampling the options in our simple numerical example.